vlang/v/doc/docs.md

 When should you translate C code and when should you simply call C code from V?

-If you have well-written, well-tested C code, then of course you can always simply call this C code from V.
+If you have well-written, well-tested C code, then, of course, you can always simply call this C code from V.

 Translating it to V gives you several advantages:

-- If you plan to develop that code base, you now have everything in one language, which is much safer and easier to develop in than C.
+- If you plan to develop that codebase, you now have everything in one language, which is much safer and easier to develop in than C.
 - Cross-compilation becomes a lot easier.
 You don't have to worry about it at all.
 - No more build flags and include files either.